 4. Jigging World Ghost Hunter 2 Piece Bottom Fishing Rod

 This jigging World bottom fishing rod has a length of 7.6″ plus a section 2 butt joint and a weight of 11.3oz.
-The rod is specially built for North East bottom fishing.
+It is specially built for North East bottom fishing.
 If you are looking for Blackfish or cod, this is the best rod.

 It comes with eight guides plus a tip.
 The guides help reduce backlash while the tip improves the sensitivity and performance of this rod.
 Its max drag is 15lb, so you are assured the rod can handle large and fighting fish.